What's Changed

 -

 Starting from Junos 21.4R1 platforms with the following Routing Engines which have Intel CPUs with microcode version 0x35 observe the error warning, "000: Firmware Bug: TSC_DEADLINE disabled due to Errata; please update microcode to version: 0x3a (or later)" on the console.
-RE-S-X6-64G RE-S-X6-128G REMX2K-X8-64G RE-PTX-X8-64G RE-MX2008-X8-64G RE-MX2008-X8-128G
+RE-S-X6-64G RE-S-X6-128G REMX2K-X8-64G RE-PTX-X8-64G RE-MX2008-X8-64G RE-MX2008-X8-128G.

 -

 Non-revertive switchover for sender based MoFRR— In earlier Junos releases, source-based MoFRR ensured that the traffic reverted to the primary path from the backup path, when the primary path or session was restored.
 This reversion could result in traffic loss.
-Starting in Junos OS 22.4R3-S1, source-based MoFRR will not revert to the primary path, i.e. traffic will continue to flow through the backup path as long as the traffic flow rate on the backup path does not go below the configured threshold set under cli protocols mvpn hot-root-standby min-rate cli.
+Starting in Junos OS 22.4R3-S1, source-based MoFRR will not revert to the primary path, that is, the traffic will continue to flow through the backup path as long as the traffic flow rate on the backup path does not go below the configured threshold set under cli protocols mvpn hot-root-standby min-rate cli.

 -